Horace Duckett

 Horace Duckett (11 October 1867 – 3 March 1939) was a rugby union, and professional rugby league footballer who played in the 1890s.
 He played representative level rugby union (RU) for England, and at club level for Bradford F.C., as a half-back, e.g. scrum-half, or fly-half, and club level rugby league (RL) for Bradford F.C. and Heckmondwike.
 Prior to Tuesday 27 August 1895, Bradford F.C. was a rugby union club, it then became a rugby league club, and since 1907 it has been the association football (soccer) club Bradford Park Avenue.

 Life

-Horace Duckett was born in Thornton, Bradford, West Riding of Yorkshire, England, and he died aged 71 in Todmorden, West Riding of Yorkshire.
+Duckett was born in Thornton, Bradford, West Riding of Yorkshire, England, and he died aged 71 in Todmorden, West Riding of Yorkshire.

 Duckett's marriage to Florence (née Stansfield) was registered during the fourth quarter of 1913 in Todmorden district.

 Playing career

 International honours

-Horace Duckett won caps for England (RU) while at Bradford F.C. in 1893 against Ireland, and Scotland.
+Duckett won caps for England (RU) while at Bradford F.C. in 1893 against Ireland, and Scotland.